LauraEKaplan/Happy-Camper/README.md

 <br>	More campsites available at ranges over 100 miles from NYC.
 <br>
 <br><u>Realism Note:</u>
-<br>	Some campsite names associated with multiple zip codes due to the way we combined our datasets.
+<br>	Some campsite names associated with multiple zip codes due the nature of our datasets.
 <br>	This issue would not be present with more accurate datasets.